microsoft/language-server-protocol/_specifications/lsp/3.17/language/colorPresentation.md

 	label: string;
 	/**
 	 * An [edit](#TextEdit) which is applied to a document when selecting
 	 * this presentation for the color.
-When `falsy` the
+When omitted the
 	 * [label](#ColorPresentation.label) is used.
 	 */
 	textEdit?: TextEdit;